Bayesian inference of vector autoregressions with tensor decompositions: Simulation Results

 \subsection{Data and Implementation}

-We assess the merits of inferring ranks using the MGP and the adaptive inferential scheme in \ref{Rank Selection} and show that the interweaving strategy and the post-processing procedure can improve the mixing of margins in \ref{mixing}.
-The following two subsections use the same simulation data, which includes three scenarios with different combinations of the number of time series and rank ($N$, $R$): $(10,3)$, $(20,5)$ and $(50,10)$.
-In each scenario, we generate 10 data sets following VAR(3) models with independently generated parameters.
+We assess the merits of inferring ranks using the MGP and the adaptive inferential scheme in \ref{Rank Selection}, compared to the M-DGDP \citep{guhaniyogi2017bayesian} prior commonly used in tensor-structured models.
+Section \ref{mixing} shows that interweaving strategy can improve the mixing of margins, and the post-processing procedure identifies the margins.
+We will leave comparison of predictive performance to the real data example.
+The following two subsections use the same simulated data, which includes three scenarios with different combinations of the number of time series and rank ($N$, $R$): $(10,3)$, $(20,5)$ and $(50,10)$.
+The lag order is $P=3$.
+We assume that the true rank increases with the number of time series. \cite{kolda2009tensor} and the reference therein summarise ranks of some specific third-order tensors, but the rank of a tensor applied in a VAR with lag order exceeding 2 is not specified.
+Only an upper bound of the rank is available, which is min$(N^2, NP)$.

+In each scenario, we generate 25 data sets following VAR(3) models with independently generated parameters.
 The coefficient matrix of each model is the 1-mode matricization of a tensor from a CP decomposition, and the covariance matrix is an identity matrix.
-Margins of the CP decomposition follow uniform distributions with different parameters; see Table \ref{DGP} for more detail.
-All time series are then checked by Dickey-Fuller test and Kwiatkowski–Phillips–Schmidt–Shin (KPSS) tests for stationarity.
+Margins of the CP decomposition follow uniform distributions with different parameters, see Table \ref{DGP} for more details.
+All time series are checked for stationarity via the Dickey-Fuller test and the Kwiatkowski–Phillips–Schmidt–Shin (KPSS) tests with significance level set as 5\%.
+All data sets are consistent with stationarity.

-\\ \\ We apply the MGP to both simulation experiments by setting $\nu=3$, the threshold to be $10^{-3}$, and the threshold of the proportion of small magnitudes to be 0.9.
-Apart from the MGP, we briefly introduce M-DGDP \citep{guhaniyogi2017bayesian} which is another prior applied in this section.
-M-DGDP is a global-local shrinkage prior proposed for a tensor-structured model with the following expression
+-0.6cm We apply the MGP to both simulation experiments by setting $\nu=3$ as shown in \cite{bhattacharya2011sparse}, $\gamma_1=10^{-3}$, and $\gamma_2=0.9$.
+A table illustrating the sensitivity to the choice of $\gamma_1$ and $\gamma_2$ is available in Appendix \ref{Additional Results Simulation}.
+Our chosen combination of $\gamma_1$ and $\gamma_2$ gives the most parsimonious model and the narrowest 90\% credible interval of inferred rank.
+Apart from the MGP, we briefly introduce the M-DGDP prior, which is a global-local shrinkage prior proposed for tensor margins with the following expression: